by Gene Doyle, LMSW

 Id. at p.
 1.

-HHS submitted its amicus brief at the request of the Second Circuit, which is reviewing New York's appeal of the Judgment of the lower court, which granted declaratory and injunctive relief to a statewide class of Medicaid Fair Hearing appellants.
-See Open-Ended Remands in Medicaid-Related Fair Hearing Decisions Violate Federal Law.
+HHS submitted its amicus brief at the request of the Second Circuit, which is reviewing New York's appeal of the Judgment entered in Lisnitzer v Zucker, 306 F.Supp.3d 522 (E.D.N.Y.
+2018), which granted declaratory and injunctive relief to a statewide class of Medicaid Fair Hearing appellants.
+See January 30, 2018 News article: Open-Ended Remands in Medicaid-Related Fair Hearing Decisions Violate Federal Law.

 One of the two questions on appeal is whether current New York State Medicaid fair hearing decisions that remand to the local agency with instructions to conduct further analysis qualify as "final administrative actions[ s ]" for purposes of the Medicaid regulations.
 See 42 C.F.R. § 431.244(f)(l).